MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/retail-sdk-control-unit-sample.md

 # required metadata

 title: Sample for POS integration with control units for Sweden (legacy)
-description: This topic is the building and installation guide for the sample for control unit integration for Sweden.
+description: This article is the building and installation guide for the sample for control unit integration for Sweden.
 author: EvgenyPopovMBS
 ms.date: 12/20/2019
 ms.topic: article